alext1995/VisionAD/README.md

 ## Config files

-The config file needs a variable dataset_list.
+The config file needs a variable `dataset_list`.
 This tells which the wrapper which datasets to run.
 It also needs a list a of metrics to run.
 Setting the first item to 'all' will mean all metrics are ran.

 ```
 from torchvision import transforms